Campaigners and K-pop fans turn to crowdfunding for conservation

 In India, crowdfunding has restored village ponds in drought-stricken areas.
 It is being used to clean up public alleys in Southeast Asia and build homes for indigenous people.

-In Korea, the startup Tree Planet has tapped K-pop fan clubs to crowdfund forests that are dedicated to their favourite bands.
+In Korea, the startup Tree Planet has tapped K-pop fan clubs to crowdfund forests that are dedicated to their favorite bands.

 More than 1.1 million people have contributed to planting over 770,000 trees in a dozen countries, said co-founder Jeong Min-cheol.